nitinthewiz/stream/README.md

 - Tailwindcss and momentJS provide some much needed frontend niceness.

 # How do I go about using this?
-- Grab the relevant files.
-I'm still working on packaging this tool, but basically you need the following -
+- Install Go v1.19.5 or above at the location where you want to run this (say, your Ubuntu VPS)
+- Grab the entire repo and build using `go build`
+- This will create the `stream` binary.
+- The most important files to run the server are -
-	- stream binary
+	- the `stream` binary
 	- .env_example file
 	- the assets folder
 	- the templates folder